huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * "This is a courtesy/kind reminder that..."

 * [Chef Tip: How to peel and segment a grapefruit?](https://www.youtube.com/watch?v=whkgVWWJijE)
 	1. [You only cut the rind twice](https://www.youtube.com/watch?v=H_erG7HSK0A&t=419s): (1) Start at stem, cut entirely.
-(2) Rotate a 90°angle to the first cut, but this time only cut deep enough to go through the rind 外皮，外殼; 硬皮 and pith [the white skin under the rind] 襯皮; 木髓, then peel around the core while unrolling the grapefriut.
+(2) Rotate a 90°angle to the first cut, but this time only cut deep enough to go through the rind 外皮，外殼; 硬皮 and pith [the white skin under the rind] 襯皮; 木髓 (吃起來會苦 bitter 的白色纖維), then peel around the core while unrolling the grapefriut.
 	2. Once you peel away the whole rind, cut down one edge of the wedge, but stop at the middle and with your knifes edge, gently push up towards the other side of the wedge.
 This will peel the wedge from the inner pith.
 And repeat until all wedges are out.